DHTMLX/docs-suite/docs/combobox/api/combobox_listheight_config.md

 # listHeight

-@short: sets the height of the list of options
+@short: Optional.
+Sets the height of the list of options

 @signature: {'listHeight?: number | string;'}